-Looking for a family-friendly Halloween book that won’t scare the bejesus out of your kid?
+Looking for family-friendly Halloween books that won’t scare the bejesus out of your kid?
 Here are 40 delightful stories sure to tickle and entrance your preschool, Kindergarten and elementary-school children.

 You can find these 40 family friends Halloween books for kids at your local library or purchase through the affiliate links provided for your convenience.